slhck/slhck.github.io/_posts/2017-03-01-rate-control.md

 ![](/assets/images/rate_modes.png)

-As you can observe, there are no big differences for low bitrates, which is also expected, since we're already compressing the video so much that the quality is significantly degraded.
+As you can observe, there are no big differences for low bitrates, which is also expected, since we're already heavily compressing the video.
+The encoder does not have any freedom to choose the rate; the quality is significantly degraded.
 For the 1500 kBit/s and 3000 kBit/s case however you can see that—especially for the first content—ABR and ABR+VBV wrongly estimate the clip's complexity.
-In fact, it starts with a fade-in, smooth gradients and low motion, which means that not many bits are needed to compress it.
-The 2-pass approach correctly starts with a lower bitrate.
-The last third of the first video contains lots of spatial details, which makes the 2-pass mode use up more of the bits that it saved in the beginning.
+In fact, the Big Buck Bunny sequence starts with a fade-in, smooth gradients and low motion, which means that not many bits are needed to compress it with good enough quality.
+The 2-pass approach correctly starts with a lower bitrate and saves bandwith.
+The last third of the video clip contains lots of spatial details, which makes the 2-pass mode use up more of the bits that it saved in the beginning.

+For the second clip, the different encoding modes actually align better than expected, although again it is visible how 2-pass causes a more extreme variation in bitrate than with the other modes.

-For the quality-based modes (CQP and CRF), the relationship between the curves is inversed—lower means better quality:
+For the quality-based modes (CQP and CRF), the order of the curves is inversed—lower means better quality:

 ![](/assets/images/quality_modes.png)